-nineteenth century had capacities exceeding ten, in other words, but their slow-load quality made them very different from the firearms commonly subject to regulation today.
+notwithstanding their high capacities.
+Numerous firearms from the late nineteenth century had capacities exceeding ten rounds, in other words, but their slow-load quality made them very different from the firearms commonly subject to regulation today.

-67. To appreciate just how different the era of slow-load high-capacity firearms was from our own times, it is instructive to consider which arms among those commercially available before the twentieth century would have been subject to regulation under the Protect Illinois Communities Act.
+- 75. To appreciate just how different the era of slow-load high-capacity firearms was from our own times, it is instructive to consider which arms among those commercially available before the twentieth century would have been subject to regulation under Section 32310.
 It's not a long list.
-Using Flayderman's Guide and excluding guns made in small quantities (fewer than 1000), I cannot identify any firearm that would definitely be subject to regulation under Illinois' new magazine limitations.
+Using Flayderman's Guide and excluding guns made in small quantities (fewer than 1000), I cannot identify any firearm that would definitely be subject to regulation under Section 32310.
 The lever-action Evans Rifle could arguably have been subject to the magazine limitations, depending on whether or not the state considered its large and unusual internal magazine a "tubular" device.
-Based on my reading of the "assault rifle" statute, the Colt 1855 Revolving Shotgun would barely make the list of regulated arms (though only 1100 were ever made, all between 1860-1863).71

-68. Slow-load high-capacity rifles seldom attracted particular regulation because, in an era when revolvers had already become so common, they did not represent a fundamental change in how a single armed individual could threaten public safety.
+76 - 76.
+Slow-load high-capacity rifles seldom attracted particular regulation because, in an era when revolvers had already become so common, they did not represent a fundamental change in how a single armed individual could threaten public safety.
 But automatic and semi-automatic weapons with detachable magazines, the world's first viable fast-load high-capacity firearms, did.